mbarker84/gatsby-starter-netlify-cms/src/pages/blog/2020-05-31-the-bloody-inn-a-review.md

 If you do not have room for the corpse in one of your annexes you can bury it in an opponent's annex.
 You must, however, split the loot with that opponent.

 Another thing to be aware of, is the presence of Peasants.
-They are a special type of guest, limited in number (players start with 2 each) and when you play them from your hand as accomplices, to perform actions, they return to the bistro pile rather than the exit pile.
+They are a special type of guest, limited in number (players start with 2 each) and when you play them from your hand as accomplices, to perform actions, they return to the 'bistro pile' rather than the exit pile.
 When you take a bribe action, you can choose to take 1 or 2 Peasants into your hand from the bistro rather than bribing a normal guest.

 When every player has performed one action in turn order, everyone performs a second action in turn order, after which, the round ends.
 At the end of a round the following happens: